glowlogix/wp-frontend-profile/readme.txt

 To output the frontend profile feature you can use the following shortcodes in editor:

 * Profile page `[wpfep-profile]`
 * Edit profile `[wpfep]`
-*	Registor page `[wpfep-register]`
+* Register page `[wpfep-register]`
 * Login page `[wpfep-login]`

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 After having installed the plugin:
 1. Create a new Page “Profile” for profile and insert shortcode [wpfep-profile]
-1. Create a new Page “Edit Profile” for editing profile and insert shortcode [wpfep]
+2. Create a new Page “Edit Profile” for editing profile and insert shortcode [wpfep]
-1. Create a new Page “Login” for login form and insert shortcode [wpfep-login]
+3. Create a new Page “Login” for login form and insert shortcode [wpfep-login]
-1. Create a new Page “Register” for registration form and insert shortcode [wpfep-register]
+4. Create a new Page “Register” for registration form and insert shortcode [wpfep-register]
-1. Set the Edit Page option from Pages tab on settings page.
+5. Set the Edit Page option from Pages tab on settings page.

 == Frequently Asked Questions ==